**IMPORTANT Please contact your local SCIC office directly to learn about the options available to you.**

 - Livestock producers can gain access to feed sources from Crop Insurance customers who chose to put their crops to a use other than harvest.
 Producers are encouraged to contact their neighboring operations to set up arrangements.

-Announced for 2021 - Increased Low Yield Appraisal Threshold Values
+Increased Low Yield Appraisal Threshold Values for 2021

 - In response to the feed shortage this year, SCIC is doubling the Low Yield Appraisal threshold values for customers who salvage their cereal or pulse crops as feed, without negatively impacting future individual coverage.